Risk modelling firm Risk Management Solutions (RMS) was the

 models.
 Former Hannover Re CEO Wilhelm Zeller was fond of using

-to risk models.
-Tad Montross, CEO of Gen Re, has also
+in reference to risk models.
+Tad Montross, CEO of Gen Re, has

 still the best thing the market has to help assess its

 Writing in our CEO Risk Forum 2010 earlier this

 year, Montross said: "Probabilistic cat models have been around